mbianchidev/mbianchidev/README.md

 First of all: hi / hola / hoi / ciao

 Is this the part where I tell you to visit my [website](https://mb-consulting.dev)?
-No? okè :(
+Yes it is!
+Do it :)

-This is just a template but it does its job, I guess!
+This is just a template but it does its job, I guess.

-- 🔭 I’m currently working on my RedHat exams RHCA and RHCE to become a better coach for Ansible and RedHat-related techs
+- 🔭 I’m currently working on my team management strategies since I'm now a CTO.
-- 🌱 I’m currently exploring new techs to become a better developer and engineer
+- 🌱 I’m always exploring new techs to become a better Software Engineer and DevOps
 - 👯 I’m looking to collaborate on any kind of Open Source Project - hit me up!
 - 💬 Ask me about DevOps Engineering, Site Reliability, Software Engineering (and music too)
 - 📫 How to reach me: [click here](https://mb-consulting.dev/all-links)